Q. Will my credits transfer to John Carroll University?

 Q. Is there anywhere online where you can check the status of your application?

-A. To check the status of any application, students are encouraged to contact our office at 216.397.4294.
-Please know that admission decisions are mailed out to students on a rolling basis beginning in October for the Spring Semester and February for the Fall Semester.
+A. To check the status of any application, students are encouraged to check their JCU Gateway page.
+Credentials were emailed to each student once an application was received.
+Please know that admission decisions are mailed out to students on a rolling basis.